IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ```

 What the snippet above is doing is adding a left padding of 5% to the comments.
 That way, when
-you nest a comment inside another, the padding will move the inside comment a little to the
+you add a comment inside another, the padding will move the inside comment a little to the
 right, resulting in that nested look.

 However, when you have 5 or more nested comments there will be no more left padding.
 This